readthedocs/readthedocs.org/docs/guides/search-indexing.rst

-   Since the ``templates/search/main.js`` file is included after our custom search, it will subscribe to the ``keyup`` event too, triggering both functions when a key is pressed (but ours should be have more precedence).
+   Since the ``templates/search/main.js`` file is included after our custom search, it will subscribe to the ``keyup`` event too, triggering both functions when a key is pressed (but ours should have more precedence).
-   This can be fixed by not including the ``search`` plugin (you won't be able to fallback to the original search), or by creating a custom plugin to inlude our search at the end (this should be done by Read the Docs).
+   This can be fixed by not including the ``search`` plugin (you won't be able to fallback to the original search), or by creating a custom plugin to include our search at the end (this should be done by Read the Docs).

 .. _`search plugin`: https://www.mkdocs.org/user-guide/configuration/#search
 .. _`templates/search/main.js`: https://github.com/mkdocs/mkdocs/blob/ff0b72/mkdocs/contrib/search/templates/search/main.js